Camp Erin is the largest national bereavement program for youth grieving the death of a significant person in their lives.

 Of the 73,000 children that die in the U.S. each year, 83% have surviving siblings.

-In Partnership with The New York Life Foundation
+Presented in partnership with the New York Life Foundation

-The Memory Board Project is an online inspirational board honoring loved ones that have died.
-Modeled after a Camp Erin remembrance ceremony, it provides an opportunity for those who are grieving to share their story and realize they are not alone.
+Created in recognition of Children's Grief Awareness Day on November 17th, the National Memory Board Project is an online inspirational board honoring loved ones that have died.
+Modeled after a remembrance ceremony that happens at every Camp Erin, it provides an opportunity for individuals to share their story and show grieving children they are not alone.

 For camp dates, location, and contact information, click the dot on the map nearest you or your state name below.
 To register or for questions, please contact the camp partner listed.
 Camp Erin is offered free of charge to all families.
 We look forward to seeing you at Camp Erin!